 Coastal waters off the Pacific Northwest are influenced by atmospheric conditions in the North Pacific Ocean, but also in equatorial waters, especially during El Niño events.
 Strong El Niño events result in the transport of warm equatorial waters northward along the coasts of Central America, Mexico, and California, and into the coastal waters off Oregon and Washington.
-These events affect weather in the Pacific Northwest, often result in stronger winter storms and transport of warm, offshore waters into the coastal zone.
-The transport of warm waters toward the coast, either from the south or from offshore, also creates unusual mixes of zooplankton and fish species.
+These events affect weather in the Pacific Northwest, often resulting in stronger winter storms and transport of warm, offshore waters into the coastal zone.
+The transport of warm waters toward the coast, either from the south or from offshore, also results in the presence of unusual mixes of zooplankton and fish species.